Autofocus

 Binning#

-The binning to be used for Autofocus exposures, if filter specific binnings in the list below are not set
+The binning to be used for Autofocus exposures, if filter specific binning in the list below is not set

 R² Threshold#